-Please review the new facilities use agreement for Boy Scouts use of church space.
+Updated July 2022: Please review the new affiliation agreement for Boy Scout Troops

 Church trustees should refer to the 2016 Book of Discipline paragraphs 2525, 2526, 2530, 2532 and 2533 for officers that need to be elected, timing of the elections, and more.
 Additional information for trustees can be found here.

 While your church’s most important work is reaching new people with the gospel, helping people grow in love of God and neighbor, and healing a broken world, there are certain corporate matters that also need regular attention.

 Here is some homework to help you protect church assets and protect the persons elected to lead your church: